Hysteroscopy is a procedure to look at the inside of the womb (uterus). Your health care provider can look at the:

 After the Procedure

-- You may have a watery discharge for up to several weeks.
+- A watery discharge for up to several weeks.

 You can return to normal daily activities within 1 to 2 days.
 DO NOT have sex until your provider says it is OK.

 Your provider will tell you the results of your procedure.